 Wordsworth once wrote, “Poetry is the spontaneous overflow of powerful feelings: it takes its origin from emotion recollected in tranquility.”
 The role of the poet, then, is to collect those emotions.
 But as museum aficionados will know, even the finest collections require a curator — and that’s where a poetry editor comes into play.

 Some poets might cringe at the idea of getting an editor.
-Writing poetry is a deeply personal exercise, after all, and one with little use for typical writing rules.
+How to write a poem, after all, often comes down to deeply personal choices in language and subject matter — the typical writing rules don't seem to apply.
 So why bother involving a poetry editor at all?